scottbreenmsft/scripts/Intune/ADMX/MicrosoftEdgeDestkopShortcut.md

 # Microsoft Edge Desktop Shortcut Control

 Edge 83 has provided the capability to control whether or not a desktop shortcut is created for Edge - https://docs.microsoft.com/en-us/deployedge/microsoft-edge-update-policies#createdesktopshortcutdefault.

-Microsoft Intune will soon have this setting available natively through the Windows 10 Administrative Templates profile type, but in the meantime you can test or apply the setting using a Windows 10 custom profile.
+This can be tested in Intune now by deploying the setting as a custom ADMX.

 ## Create a custom Windows 10 profile